DustinScharf/musiccharts/README.md

 ### Does someone have a TIDAL-API with search by track name function with just username+passord login?
 Or is intrested in writing one in coop?
-In combination with this script, it would be amazing for DJs.
+In combination with this script, it would be an amazing for DJs.